njdart/botanyAppRepo/src/server/API/Readme.txt

-addRecord.php (Encode a JSON called "record") addResource.php (Send a JPEG called "resource") getRecord.php (Decode the JSON) getResource.php (Download the JPEG in PHP)
+addRecord.php (Encode a JSON called "record") addResource.php (Send a JPEG called "resource") getRecord.php (Decode the JSON) -- Not for use getResource.php (Download the JPEG in PHP)

 To do:

-getRecords.php
+getRecords.php -- Gone
 modifyRecord.php
 removeRecord.php
+getSpecimen.php
+getSpecimens.php
+addSpecimen.php
+modifySpecimen.php
+removeSpecimen.php